-Figure 5.12 shows the distribution for the three-round version of Keccak-f[25]: the deviation from the theoretical normal envelope becomes smaller.
-This distribution is zero for all values that are not a multiple of 2^{-18} due to the fact that the Boolean component functions of Keccak-f[25] have only reached degree 8 after three rounds (see Table 5.3).
-The largest correlation magnitude encountered is 0.003479.
-This is a correlation magnitude that cannot be obtained by a single linear trail.
-The 3-round linear trails with weight 16 (see Table 5.2) would give correlation magnitude $2^{-8} \approx 0.0039$.
+Figure 5.12: Correlation histogram of sampling of 3-round version of Keccak-f[25]

+(see Table 5.2) would give correlation magnitude $2^{-8} \approx 0.0039$ .
 It is quite possible that the observed correlation value is the sum of the (signed) correlation contributions of some trails, including one with weight 16 and some with smaller weight.

-Figure 5.13 shows the distribution for the four-round version of Keccak-f[25].
+Figure 5.13 shows the distribution for the four-round version of KECCAK-f[25].
 The shape of the distribution and the maximum values do no longer allow to distinguish the distribution from that of a random permutation.
 The largest correlation magnitude encountered is 0.001196.
-However, this distribution differs from that of a random permutation because it is zero for all values that are not a multiple of 2^{-20} due to the fact that the Boolean component functions of Keccak-f[25] have only reached degree 16 after four rounds (see Table 5.3).
-After 5 rounds the distribution is zero for values that are not a multiple of 2^{-22} and only after 6 rounds this becomes 2^{-23} .
+However, this distribution differs from that of a random permutation because it is zero for all values that are not a multiple of $2^{-20}$ due to the fact that the Boolean component functions of KECCAK-f[25] have only reached degree 16 after four rounds (see Table 5.3).
+After 5 rounds the distribution is zero for values that are not a multiple of $2^{-22}$ and only after 6 rounds this becomes $2^{-23}$ .
 This is consistent with Table 5.3.